Schedule On-Site Course On-Site Course catalog Training models Course Catalog

-- Manufacturing Slack is the only way to realise value from developing new skills.
-It also helps urgent work move more quickly through your organisation, reaching your customer sooner.
-In this course we explore two important questions: why doesn’t your organisation invest enough in improvement and why does it continually expedite work based on which customer yells the loudest?
-More importantly, you can find slack in your system to help you get off the treadmill of overworking and underdelivering, and we can help you learn where to look.
+- Manufacturing Slack is the only way to realize value from developing new skills.
+It also helps urgent work move more quickly through your organization, reaching your customer sooner.
+In this course we explore two important questions: why doesn’t your organization invest enough in improvement and why does it continually expedite work based on which customer yells the loudest?
+More importantly, you'd be surprised how easily you can find slack in your system to help you get off the treadmill of overworking and underdelivering, and we can help you learn where to look.

 - Value-Driven Product Development teaches you how to get more cash in your pocket sooner from your projects.
 This course teaches you simple techniques to excel at what Fred Brooks calls “the hardest single part of building a software system”.
 You learn how to find within your nebulous product idea the thin slices that have the most potential to generate profit now!
 Business and technical people alike learn to collaborate effectively, understand the product they need to build, and show accurate, meaningful progress towards completion.

 - Surviving Legacy Code provides programmers with a safe, artificial learning environment in which they can do something that they never get to do in their day job: learn how to change their worst, most frightening, most painful code.
 (We all have it.)